Skip to content

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Grammarly if you prioritize anyone who writes professionally.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
 Cursor scores higher in user reviews (4.7 vs 4.6).
 Both offer free tiers — try each before committing.

 Try Cursor → Try Grammarly →